matthewbrake/ocr-bill-v3/README.md

 ## 5. How to Run the Application

-You can run the app in two ways: as a simple static page (history in browser) or with the included server (persistent history on your machine).
+You can run the app in multiple ways, from a simple static page to a full production-ready server.

 ### 5.1.
 Method 1: Simple Static App (Browser-Only Mode)